ahm0xc/vidbro/README.md

 Edit via `bunx vidbro config` or directly in `~/.vidbro/config.json`.

 - **fontSize**: Number.
 Size of the centered overlay text (default: 20).
+- **fontFamily**: String.
+Preferred font family name; auto-discovery attempts per OS.
+- **width / height**: Numbers.
+Target dimensions for image preprocessing (default: 1080x1920).
+- **fit**: String.
+Image resize mode: `cover` (default) or `contain`.

 ## How it works

-- Images are resized with `sharp` to 1080x1920 (portrait) for consistent output.
+- Images are resized with `sharp` to 1080x1920 (portrait) for consistent output; size and fit are configurable.
 - Videos are stitched with `fluent-ffmpeg` using H.264 (`libx264`), 30fps, yuv420p.
 - Total duration is split evenly across slides: `duration / slideCount` per image.
 - Overlay text is rendered centrally with a thin black border for readability.
+Font discovery uses OS-specific paths and respects `FONTFILE` env override.
+- Generated slideshow is concatenated with your selected CTA clip for final output.

 ## Tips